 A few tips to raise a kind child

 You probably already noticed that kids usually mimic what they see around them.
 Behavior from peers, parents, carers and other people in their life will shape how they see the world and ultimately how they act within it.
 Encouraging good manners is good for all concerned.
 It also reinforces a positive interaction between two human beings.
-It is often the simple things in life which offer the most joy, so not forgetting about these very small gestures ensures these remain within a kind society.
+It is often the simple things in life that offer the most joy, so not forgetting about these very small gestures ensures these remain within a kind society.

 2. Listen and be patient

 Give them a voice – listen.
 Children often communicate their needs in a negative way.
 They may shout, become aggressive or display their discontent in other ways.
 It is therefore important that we see early warning signs and listen to them before it turns into a negative interaction.
 Giving them time and patience will encourage them to talk about their thoughts and feelings.
 If they are talking to you, give them ample time to enable them to get their point across.
 Get down to their level to show them that you care about what they have to say.
 This platform will give your kids confidence in communicating with you effectively.

 Look out for other methods of communication – such as through the act of a play.
 You can tell a lot about a child’s mood by observing them during a routine play session.

 3. Let the child feel important

 Give your little ones some responsibility with a younger sibling or a family pet.
 Showing them how to care for someone or something will give them a clearly defined structural purpose.
 And a sense of achievement.
 Allow them to feed the cat.
 If a baby is in the house, get them involved in the diaper changes.
 They can have the wipes at-the-ready, or they could simply occupy the baby with their presence.
 Ask them to pack away the changing area.